arperyan/astro-qlik/README.md

 # astro-qlik

-This project is to show how quick Astro can create link to qlik via a websocket, and then present the visualization uisng Nebula.js.
-I have used Svelte, React and Vue which all load under 1sec - huge improvement.
+This project is to show how quick Astro can create a session using qlik via a websocket, and then present the visualization using Nebula.js.
+I've used Svelte, React and Vue to demonstrate the speed - all load under 1sec which is a huge improvement.